 Circle the front and back holes for the top, bottom, and center shelves of the bookcase, along with the holes where the adjustable shelves will be placed, so you know not to fill them in later down the road.
 Circle the smaller hardware holes in the center for the doors.
 You DO NOT need all four small holes.
 We messed this part up and left all four small holes and had to patch the wallpaper later on (so sad).
 They give you options based on how you orient the bookcase (see above Consideration points on what I mean here).

 Billy IKEA Hack Steps

 Step 1: Cut the base of the bookcase off.
 This will allow you to attach your bookcase feet toward the end of the project.

-Step 2: Give the bookcase and doors a light sanding with very fine grain sandpaper.
+Step 2: When sanding IKEA furniture, give it a very light sanding with very fine grain sandpaper.
 We just used what we had on hand.

 Step 3: Fill in any holes not being used for shelving or door hardware.
 Drill in the new hole if you are centering the window pane grid like mentioned above.
 Scrape and lightly sand any excess so bookcase side is smooth and level.
 If you are using light colored wallpaper, do not omit this step, as the holes will show through the wallpaper.

 Step 4: Prep your doors and bookcase.
 We used paint primer on the bookcase, but only lightly sanded the bookcase doors (I skipped primer).
 I initially taped off but realized it was a little more high maintenance than I preferred since you’ll need to remove the tape and reapply between each coat (something I screwed up on my first set of doors).
 I ended up just taking a piece of paper and sliding it down the doors with me as a painted.